mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 - `DC/OS:EdgeLB:ListenerPort` that specifies a port number.
 For example: 80.

 ## Required permissions
-Either the instance on which Edge-LB API server is running on, or the IAM user that is specified using an AWS access key at the time of Edge-LB installation, should have the following AWS API permissions in order to be able to manage NLBs:
+Either the instance on which Edge-LB API server is running on, or the IAM user that is specified using an AWS access key at the time of Edge-LB installation should have the following AWS API permissions in order to be able to manage Network Load Balancers:

 elasticloadbalancing:DescribeLoadBalancers
 elasticloadbalancing:CreateLoadBalancer